wp-plugins/cp-multi-view-calendar/README.txt

 You can see 20 sample visualization modes and an online demo at: http://wordpress.dwbooster.com/calendars/cp-multi-view-calendar

+**Languages Included in the Calendar**

+* English
+* Spanish

+If your language is not listed here and not available in the calendar feel free to open a support ticket and it will be added asap.

+**Update note**

 New: The latest update features a new interface for easily editing a previously inserted event calendar view and preview buttons for a faster verification of how the event calendar will look in the website.